-Horsethief to the Crags Trail is a 9.1 mile moderately trafficked out and back trail located near Cripple Creek, CO that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Horsethief to the Crags Trail is a 9.1 mile moderately trafficked out and back trail located near Cripple Creek, Colorado that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Hidden Beauty Along "Ring the Peak" Trail This is a beautiful section of the "Ring the Peak" trail system.
 The distance from Horsethief Falls trailhead to Putney Gulch trailhead is 4 miles.
 You can begin at either end; both are easily accessible to cars.
 The Putney Gulch location is also used for camping, and there are several good camping spots along the trail if you want to do more than a four hour (eight mile) day hike.
 If you want to spend more time, there are several opportunities to explore off the main trail.
 But this is not the only spot that might capture your heart.
 You'll find beaver ponds, fields of flowers, mountain meadows, flowing streams, shady aspen groves and velvet floored fir forests.
 While you can hike out and back in a stress-free half day, you may want to plan for more time, so you can stop and enjoy the spots that capture your heart.